haquema/makers-javascript-fndamentals/contents/8-async.md

 > 2. Run the code and verify your assumptions.
 > 3. Did setting `delay` to 0 change anything?
 From this finding, what can you say about the `printGreeting` function passed to `setTimeout`?

-In Javascript, we call a function such as the one passed to `setTimeout` a *callback*.
+In JavaScript, we call a function such as the one passed to `setTimeout` a *callback*.
 The name comes from the fact that such functions are "called back" at a later point.

 1. Take a notebook or open a text note on your laptop, and put the following steps in the exact order in which you think they happen:
   * `printGreeting` is called.